 Of course, we made several stops along the Freedom Trail as well, which I have to say, were made better by having a local guide.
 I quite enjoyed the food and the Freedom Trail and would do both again on my next visit to Boston.

 A BIG THANK YOU TO TIM FROM URBAN ADVENTURES FOR SHOWING US BOSTON!

 Urban Adventures partners with knowledgeable locals in over 150 destinations around the world to help travelers discover places off the beaten track.

 If you are interested in joining a Boston one day tour (or a tour in one of their other 150 destinations worldwide) look no further than Urban Adventures.
-As our loyal readers, you can use the promo code WITS19 to take 15% off any tour [valid till 12/31/2019].

 Like it?
 Pin it for later on Pinterest!

 We are excited to share our journey with you!

 Join the Concierge Club for behind the scenes content, our latest posts, and more…

 Straight to your Inbox!